Khaliladib11/torch-project-template/README.md

 ﻿# torch-project-template

 You can use this template as starting point for a pytorch project.
-You shpuld change code where needed.
+You should change code where needed.